cornejo/torn_player_status_reporter/README.md

 This script reports the state of any player you are actively looking at to rDacted's server.

-It's a Torn-legal way of obtaining the current state of any player without spamming the torn servers.
+It's a Torn-legal way of obtaining the current state of any player without spamming the torn servers with api queries.

 Here's how it works: